geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 Release in JIRA
 ---------------

-Run the `geoserver-release-jira <http://hudson.opengeo.org/hudson/job/geoserver-release-jira/>`_ job in Hudson.
+Run the `geoserver-release-jira <http://ares.boundlessgeo.com/jenkins/job/geoserver-release-jira/>`_ job in Jenkins.
 The job takes the following parameters:

 **VERSION**